 If you want to control motors, you can use a motor shield, for example.

 Do you want your Arduino board connect to the internet?
 Then you use an Ethernet shield, for example.

 Arduino has a few Shields available, but there are also other companies that develop good shields.
 There are numerous shields, each with its own functionalities.

 The Arduino MKRboards combine the power of a 32-bit Arm microcontroller.

 With a choice of integrated WiFi, GSM, NB-IoT, SigFox or LoRa connectivity.

 They are supported by the same Arduino IDE that millions of people know, from users making IoT accessible to beginners and productive to professionals.

-MKR boards are designed with end products in mind.
-All boards are FCC, RoHS and CE certified.
+MKR-boards are designed with end products in mind.
+All signs are FCC, RoHS and CE certified.
 The MKR Boards have a robust mechanical design.
 This makes them ideal for industrial applications.
-This is possible in combination with the RS 485, CAN or Ethernet shields.
-A special crypto chip means efficient, secure internet connectivity with TLS support.
+This can be done in combination with the RS 485, CAN or Ethernet shields.
+A dedicated crypto chip means efficient, secure internet connectivity with TLS support.